ARTICLE I: Authority over Elections

 Section 4.
 Candidates’ Forum and Events

 The Candidates’ Forum shall provide each candidate the opportunity to give a campaign statement and answer questions from eligible voters.
 The Elections Commissioner shall advertise the time and place for the Forum in election sign-ups, any information sessions, and emails to voters.
+The Candidates’ Forum will be recorded and made available to students upon request.

 Section 5.
 Endorsements